Firere/motion/docs/blog/2024-09-01-migration-v2.md

 authors: [firere]
 ---

 The first and likely last major update to Motion is here, and with it some previous code has been deprecated.
-Only one minor change could potentially be breaking, but for the vast majority of users all of their code should remain functional.
+Only one minor change could potentially be breaking, but for the vast majority of users all code should remain functional.
 Still, it's a good idea to migrate your code to use recommended features.

 <!-- truncate -->

-Let's start with likely the most commonly used legacy syntax:

 ## New `ease` Property

-The properties `easingStyle`, `easingDirection` and `easingFunction` have all been deprecated in favour of the simpler, shorter and more versatile `ease`, which is able to achieve the same effects as the previous properties did.
-All previous code will [(for the most part)](#easingfunction) continue to work as it did previously, however these properties may eventually be removed in a later version.
+The properties `easingStyle`, `easingDirection` and `easingFunction` have all been deprecated in favour of the simpler, shorter and more versatile `ease`.
+Rest assured, no functionality has been lost with this change.
+2.0.0 remains backwards compatible with these, however they will be removed in a later version.

 ### `easingStyle` and `easingDirection`

-If you want to convert `easingStyle` and `easingDirection` (i.e., regular, native Roblox tweens) into an `easing`, you pass in `"ease" + easingDirection + easingStyle`.
+If you want to convert `easingStyle` and `easingDirection` (i.e., regular, native Roblox tweens) into an `ease`, you pass in `"ease" + easingDirection + easingStyle`.

 ```ts
 const transition: Transition = {